wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/viva-connections-get-started/includes/3-exercise-enable-microsoft-viva-connections.md

 1. In the toolbox, to filter the list of available web parts, search for `dashboard`
 1. From the list of web parts, select **Dashboard for Viva Connections**
    :::image type="content" source="../media/3-dashboard-web-part.png" alt-text="The Dashboard for Viva Connections web part highlighted in the web part toolbox":::
+   > [!TIP]
+   > Tip: After creating the dashboard, it can take a few minutes before it will show in the dashboard web part.
+After the setup completes, you'll see all changes instantly.
 1. To save the changes, from the page toolbar choose **Republish**
    :::image type="content" source="../media/3-republish-home-page.png" alt-text="The Republish button highlighted in the page toolbar":::